Loading...

 California Vehicle Code defines a speed trap (in section 40802) as a section of a highway “measured as to distance and with boundaries marked, designated, or otherwise determined in order that the speed of a vehicle may be calculated by securing the time it takes the vehicle to travel the known distance”.

 So, automated red light camera system systems are technically illegal speed traps as defined in California law because of the sensors placed in the ground used to measure speed.
-Could this be a contributing factor to why class action lawsuits are finally being launched against major camera companies or why cities such as El Monte, Fresno, Moreno Valley, Union City and earlier this year, Costa Mesa, have shut down their camera systems?
+Could this be a contributing factor to why class action lawsuits are finally being launched against major camera companies or why cities such as El Monte, Fresno, Moreno Valley, Union City, and earlier this year, Costa Mesa, have shut down their camera systems?

 Automated enforcement systems were designed to record an incident that occurs during the red phase of the light.
 However, do wonder how do red light cameras work?
 A vehicle triggers the system by passing over a measured distance in the roadway (two sets of inductive loops are cut into the pavement).
 These sensors record the time it takes for the vehicle to cross the distance between the sensors and calculates the speed of the vehicle based upon the distance and the elapsed time for the vehicle to cross it.
 If the vehicle is over the set threshold then the system activates.
 Thus the calculated speed of the vehicle is used to trigger the camera (which records and stores information for use in later issuing a ticket for the prosecution of a red light violation).

 A typical red light camera intersection has cameras positioned at a corner of an intersection, on poles a few yards high.
 The video and photo cameras point towards oncoming traffic so the cameras can photograph or video cars driving through the intersection.
-Red light systems do not necessarily have cameras at all four corners of an intersection.
+Red-light systems do not necessarily have cameras at all four corners of an intersection.
 Some intersections also have cameras to capture traffic photos from the rear as well.

 There are a number of road sensor trigger techniques, but they all serve the same purpose: They detect when a car has moved past a particular point in the road.
 These sensors work with the computer behind the operation that is connected to the cameras.
 The computer constantly monitors the traffic signal and the cars moving over the triggers.
-If a car sets off a trigger when the light is red, the computer takes two pictures and often video to document the violation.
+If a car sets off a trigger when the light is red, the computer takes two pictures and often videos to document the violation.
 The first picture usually shows the car just on the edge of the intersection and the second picture shows the car in the middle of the intersection with the red light illuminated above.

-In some states red light camera tickets only needs to photograph the car from behind, since the authorities only need a clear view of the rear license plate.
+In some states, red light camera tickets only need to photograph the car from behind, since the authorities only need a clear view of the rear license plate.
 In other states, the actual driver is responsible for paying the ticket and must be verified.
 If you were not the driver of the car often times you will be threatened to turning in the driver which is referred to as a snitch ticket.
 In this case, the photo enforced system needs a second camera in front of the car, in order to get a shot of the driver's face.
 The ticket is still sent to the car's owner after verification.

 Best Buy & Amazon Radar Detectors on Sale

-Loma Linda has switched off the city’s red light cameras earlier five years after they were installed at four intersections and has lengthened their yellow lights to solve the traffic accident problems.
-The cameras caught 20 red light runners per day at a cost of nearly $500 a ticket which is $10,000 or approximately $300,000 per month.
+Loma Linda has switched off the city’s red-light cameras earlier five years after they were installed at four intersections and has lengthened their yellow lights to solve the traffic accident problems.
+The cameras caught 20 red-light runners per day at a cost of nearly $500 a ticket which is $10,000 or approximately $300,000 per month.
 City officials said 80% of the traffic tickets written were for illegal right turn violations spotted by the cameras were for people making right-hand turns at 5 miles per hour and not coming to a complete stop.

 So what was the trouble keep them profitable?
 Were they not collecting the ticket revenue?
 City officials claim most of the revenue went to the Redflex that managed the system or about $15 million according to Loma Linda officials.
 The city got only about $50,000 a year or $200,000 of the $15M in revenue generated.
 Redflex Traffic Systems, which operated the cameras at four intersections: Barton Road at Anderson Street and Mountain View Avenue, and Redlands Boulevard at Anderson and Mountain View.

-Watch how some residents got out of the tickets and how the city solved the problem making longer yellow traffic lights.
+Watch how some residents got out of the tickets and how the city solved the problem by making longer yellow traffic lights.

 California Government Employees Get a Free Ride

 Approximately 30 years ago, the Confidential Records Program in California makes private license plates available to police officers and other state or government employees so certain workers can choose to keep their DMV info private, like their home address.
-The law is supposed to keep certain information private like, the home address, to prevent say criminals from harassing, threatening, or stalking police officer’s, judges etc. This law has been expanded over the years to include numerous other Government or State worker positions (like park rangers) not just police officer’s or judges, and has even been extended to include spouses and children.
+The law is supposed to keep certain information private like the home address, to prevent say criminals from harassing, threatening, or stalking police officers, judges, etc. This law has been expanded over the years to include numerous other Government or State worker positions (like park rangers) not just police officers or judges and has even been extended to include spouses and children.
 Furthermore, employees can retain confidentiality for 3 years if they switch to a civilian job, and retired peace officers can remain in the confidential plate program indefinitely.

 When someone in the privacy program is detected, the DMV will only release the person’s employing agency to non–police agencies and or to private companies that process citations for cities and counties.
 The DMV cannot release a home address and therefore a violator with a confidential plate who is caught on camera cannot get a ticket.